Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Introduction

-In this paper, to investigate the nature of the EVE effect in detail, we study the HRG model with/without EVE at imaginary $\mu$ as well as real $\mu$ using the thermodynamic geometry.
+In this paper, to investigate the nature of the EVE in detail, we study the HRG model with/without EVE at imaginary $\mu$ as well as real $\mu$ using the thermodynamic geometry.
 This paper is organized as follows.
 In Sec.~\ref{RWP}, the RW periodicity and transition are briefly reviewed.
 In Sec.~\ref{HRGEVE}, we show our formulation of the HRG model with EVE.
 In Sec.~\ref{TG}, we briefly review the thermodynamic geometry.
 In Sec. \ref{Scurve}, the numerical results of the scalar curvature and the phase structures are shown.
-In Sec. \ref{LTbaryon}, we investigate the limitation temperature of our HRG model with EVE.
-Using the limitation temperature, an approximate location of the critical point and a simple sufficient condition for quark deconfinement are obtained.
+In Sec. \ref{LTbaryon}, we investigate the limiting temperature of our HRG model with EVE.
+Using the limiting temperature, an approximate location of the critical point and a simple empiric sufficient condition for quark deconfinement are obtained.
+The baryon radius dependence of the results is discussed in Sec.~\ref{Baryonradius}.
 Section \ref{summary} is devoted to the summary and discussions.